cdk-patterns/serverless/the-xray-tracer/README.md

 - Lambda -> External Http Endpoint
 - Lambda -> SNS -> Lambda

+When I map the flow in a high level conceptual image it looks like this:

 ![flow](img/flow.png)

-Which produces an X-Ray service map something like (You get two circles per Lambda):
+After deployment, the X-Ray service map looks something like (You get two circles per Lambda):

 ![xray service map](img/flow_service_map_icons.png)